softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 1. A `client`, acting as a chess player, calls the `register` endpoint.
 This request is made as an HTTP network request with the `/user` URL path and a body that contains her username, password, and email in a JSON representation.
 2. The `server` gets the body with its information from the HTTP request and matches it to the correct handler.
-3. The `handler` takes the JSON information and creates an object to hold it and sends it to the correct service class. ⚠ Note: in your code the handlers do not need to be their own distinct classes, they can be contained in your server class using methods or lamba functions.
+3. The `handler` takes the JSON information and creates an object to hold it and sends it to the correct service class. ⚠ Note: in your code the handlers are not required to be their own distinct classes.
+You may implement this functionality directly in the lambda functions for the endpoints of your server.
 4. The `service` calls a data access method in order to determine if there is already a user with that username.
 5. The `data access` method checks the database and returns that there is no user with that name (null).
 6. The `service` then calls another data access method to create a new user with the given name and password.